bracki/cukeup/status_quo/01_status_quo.md

 * What are the VAT regulations in Japan?
 * How do I refund a double booking from Kazakhstan?
 * Localization of currencies etc.

 !SLIDE
+# It's not a bug!

+!SLIDE
+# It's a feature _request_!

+!SLIDE
 # Coordinate your features with _all_ stakeholders